Ambitiousdude/-Homepage_clone/README.md

-# Home page clone of Managewise.framer website
+# Admin Dashboard of Managewise.framer website

 ## 📑 Table of contents